-Behaviour contract

-Areas for development:

-1.

 This will look like:

-2.

-This will look like:

-3.

-This will look like:

-Who is responsible for managing this
+Who is responsible for managing this contract (staff)?

-contract (staff)?

-,

 Where will staff check in take place?

-•

 How frequently?

 At what time?

 How long will the contract last?

 Date of next review meeting

 Signed (child)

-Signed (parent/carer)

-Signed (staff)
+Signed (parent/carer) Signed (staff)

 Reintegration Contract

-Name) :

-Class /form/tutor:
+Name:

+Class/form/tutor:

 Date contract starts:

-This co ontract has been draw are the areas I will w wn up to support me to be successful in school.

-1. are the areas r viii v
+This contract has been drawn up to support me to be successful in school.
+These are the areas I will work on:

+1.

 This will look like:

 2.

 This will look like:

 3.

 This will look like:

 I will report to:

-I WIII go to:
+I will go to:

-At thi s time:
+At this time:

-On th ese days:
+On these days:

-If I an n successful, this act will finish on:
+If I am successful, this

+contract will finish on:

-ture of child:
+Signature of child: